vitasrutek/picamera_2-overlay/README.md

 overlay for live streaming from RaspberryPi camera on Bookworm.

 # picamera-overlay
-Simple text (or whatever) overlay for picamera web stream (tested on Raspberry OS Bookworm (32bit) with libcamera on RaspberryPi Zero2)
+Simple text (or whatever) overlay for picamera web stream (tested on Raspberry OS Bookworm (64bit) with libcamera on RaspberryPi)

-Due to my limited skills in Python and PHP, any better programmer can do it better.
-But this is probably better solution than annotationtext directly from picamera.
-Overlay is realized with picamera web stream and side running PHP for showing wanted values (for my purpose uptime, temp sensor and CPU temp).
-Next choise is link for capturing JPG photo in day or night.
-In the end, there will be 2 services - one for camera streaming and one for HTML overlay.
+Now no need to use Nginx or Apache, everything is ruled by Python :)

 ![screenshot](https://github.com/vitasrutek/picamera-overlay/blob/main/screenshot.PNG)

-First of all you need picamera installed - https://picamera.readthedocs.io/en/release-1.13/install.html Then you have to install Lighttpd (but Nginx is probably better) and PHP.
 ```
 sudo apt update
 ```